When Erica was a young child, she had a hard time coping with the absence of her father. Even as a five-year-old, she would violently act out.

 Her mother shielded Erica from the knowledge that her dad was in prison, a convicted serial rapist.
 Eventually, counselors at a specialized after-school program revealed to Erica that her father was behind bars.
 They did not talk about his crimes, but they helped her make supervised contact.
 Erica began visiting and exchanging letters with her father, which greatly improved her behavior.
 But then, when she was nine, Erica’s dad sent her a letter admitting the reason for his incarceration, and she unraveled again.

 More than 5 million children in the United States have had a parent in prison or jail, according to a 2015 study from the Maryland-based research center Child Trends.
 That’s 1 in 14 Americans who will grow up losing their parents to prison—and this is most likely an undercount.
-The only period in US history comparable to our current era of mass incarceration is the Great Depression.
 This is particularly troubling for black children like Erica: One in four African Americans born in 1990 has had a father in prison by the age of 14.